Aziz Ansari’s Comeback Show Was a Lot to Process

 “I think the country is divided into three groups,” declared Aziz Ansari on Thursday night.
-It was the first tour stop of his “Road to Nowhere” stand-up tour — his official return to the public eye after the contentious sexual-misconduct allegation and ensuing media backlash that put his career on temporary hiatus.
+It was one of the first tour stops on his “Road to Nowhere” stand-up tour — his official return to the public eye after the contentious sexual-misconduct allegation and ensuing media backlash that put his career on temporary hiatus.
 These groups, explained Ansari, include “the really hardcore Trump people who are like Hillary did ISIS,” “the really hardcore woke people who are like ‘I haven’t used a gender-neutral bathroom since ’86” and “the rest of us, the third group, who are utterly terrified of these other two groups.”

 Ahead of the show, I chatted with some of the crowd at the Chevalier Theater in Medford, Massachusetts (about 20 minutes outside Boston, with as much atmosphere as a high-school auditorium).
 Though it was a stark contrast to Madison Square Garden and other venues he’s performed in before, the 1,000-plus strong crowd was pumped to see him again.
 “I love him!” said Anthony, a software engineer from Boston, who was there with his girlfriend.
 “I’m happy to see him mount a comeback.
 I’m definitely on his side.”

-“Do I hope he addresses it?” said one 30-something male fan named Ravi when I asked him about “the #MeToo stuff” — an anonymous account of a sexual encounter with Ansari published by babe.net last year.
+“Do I hope he addresses it?” said one male fan named Ravi when I asked him about “the #MeToo stuff” — an anonymous account of a sexual encounter with Ansari published by babe.net last year.
 “What I hope is that he addresses why we have to put our phones in these sacs instead of being on dating apps.
 We’re all here to see Aziz, come on, these are the people you want to be looking for on dating apps!”

 Ah yes — the sacs.
 All of the thousand or so guests at the show were asked to seal away our phones in ‘Yondr’ sacs (magnetized pouches that remain sealed throughout the performance).
 We were also informed via the venue’s website that anyone caught recording would be ejected immediately and that unauthorized use of the material is “strictly prohibited and is punishable to the full extent of the law.”
 Louis C.K. — another comedian coming back from a #MeToo scandal — recently had his controversial sets leaked online, reigniting the conversation about the validity of his return to the stage, but the abundance of precaution seemed unnecessary; about a third of the people I spoke to hadn’t heard of the allegations against Ansari.
 Those who had seemed sympathetic, not there to serve as P.C. police.
 “I think he has been dealt a bit unfairly,” added Ravi.
 “It felt a bit like there was this massive wave of overcorrection, when what’s his name, that disgusting guy.”